JohnEstropia/CoreStore/README.md

 ```
 The `completion` block reports a `SetupResult` that indicates success or failure.

-Notice that this method also returns an optional `NSProgress`.
+Notice that this method also returns an optional `Progress`.
 If `nil`, no migrations are needed, thus progress reporting is unnecessary as well.
-If not `nil`, you can use this to track migration progress by using standard KVO on the `"fractionCompleted"` key, or by using a closure-based utility exposed in *NSProgress+Convenience.swift*:
+If not `nil`, you can use this to track migration progress by using standard KVO on the `"fractionCompleted"` key, or by using a closure-based utility exposed in *Progress+Convenience.swift*:
 ```swift
 migrationProgress?.setProgressHandler { [weak self] (progress) -> Void in
     self?.progressView?.setProgress(Float(progress.fractionCompleted), animated: true)